gaozhinanjiu/UAVmatch/README.md

-# A UAV visible-Infrared Dual-modality Image Alignment Benchmark
+# Visible-Infrared Image Alignment For UAVs:Benchmark and New Baseline

 ## Install the environment